Fish Lake Valley Hot Springs

 This beautiful marsh also promises excellent birding and wildlife spotting opportunities.
 Despite its name, actual Fish Lake Valley Hot Springs fishing is fairly restrictive, due to being a sensitive region and prime habitat for the critically endangered Fish Lake Valley tui chub.
 Keep your eyes peeled for large schools of goldfish found within the warm ponds year-round.
 Because this natural oasis is found in the middle of high-desert landscape without other water sources for miles, an abundance of wildlife is drawn to the spring as a watering hole.

 The Fish Lake Hot Springs are a free public resource.
-Before you hit the road, brush up on Hot Springs Etiquette and be sure to avoid camping within 100 feet of the hot spring.
+Before you hit the road, brush up on our Hot Spring Etiquette Guide and be sure to avoid camping within 100 feet of the hot spring.
 Be respectful of the local wildlife residents, too, and leave them plenty of space.

 Fish Lake Valley Hot Springs is open to the public year-round.